markowanga/stweet/README.md

 [![codecov](https://codecov.io/gh/markowanga/stweet/branch/master/graph/badge.svg?token=1PV6VC8HRF)](https://codecov.io/gh/markowanga/stweet)
 [![PyPI version](https://badge.fury.io/py/stweet.svg)](https://badge.fury.io/py/stweet)

-A modern fast python library to scrap tweets quickly from Twitter unofficial API.
+A modern fast python library to scrap tweets and users quickly from Twitter unofficial API.

-This tool helps you to scrap tweet by a search phrase.
-It uses the Twitter API, the same API is used on website.
+This tool helps you to scrap tweets by a search phrase, tweets by ids and user by usernames.
+It uses the Twitter API, the same API is used on a website.

 ## Inspiration for the creation of the library

-I have used twint to scrap tweets, but it has many errors and it doesn't work properly.
+I have used twint to scrap tweets, but it has many errors, and it doesn't work properly.
 The code was not simple to understand.
-All tasks have one config and the user has to know the exact parameter.
+All tasks have one config, and the user has to know the exact parameter.
 The last important thing is the fact that Api can change — Twitter is the API owner and changes depend on it.
 It is annoying when something does not work and users must report bugs as issues.